acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

    How to compress while preserving performance?
 ```

-> **BEGINNER'S NOTE:** This is like compressing a photo.
+> **🟢 Beginner Tip:** This is like compressing a photo.
 You want to make the file smaller while keeping the important details.
 Information theory tells us which details are most important to keep.

 #### 15.15.2 Rate-Distortion Theory